 OK, so it wasn’t exactly the fish dish we think of as spa cuisine, but the trout was fried perfectly, and it had a nice cabbage salad and those delicious, creamy Czech potatoes.

 I had the spicy minced beef in a potato pancake, which turned out to be a pork ragout with canned corn.
 The one meal I didn’t like my entire trip!
 But that’s ok, since one can’t go wrong with a potato pancake.
-For dessert, we opted for the locally famous spa wafer cookie, the oplatky, washed down with swigs of Becherovka.
+For dessert, we opted for the locally famous spa cookie, the oplatky.
+Catholics will see it’s basically a giant communion wafer, and familiar to those of Polish extraction as the Easter wafer.
+We washed it down, non-traditionally, with swigs of Becherovka.
 On my way back to the bus station, I saw the tiny shop in which they are made, complete with a very Industrial Revolution conveyor belt oplatky pressing machine.